 - It has a huge impact on the experience we provide our athletes.

-- It underpins team culture.
+- It underpins team values and culture.

 - It provides opportunities to empower athletes and give them ownership of their learning.

 - And it impacts how each member of our team — both athletes and coaches — perceive themselves.

 - We may even find that, through the collaborative process of forging our team’s identity, team leaders and other team members are able to build trust, form positive relationships, and develop a sense of belonging that will ultimately enhance their enjoyment of participating and improve team performance.

 As we delve deeper into the topic of team identity, we will discuss: